Pacific Center for Molecular Biodiversity

 808-847-8217

-The Pacific Center for Molecular Biodiversity (PCMB) is the primary cryopreservation facility for Pacific-wide biodiversity.
-The PCMB collection includes more than 40,000 tissue and genetic samples from marine, terrestrial, and freshwater plants and animals throughout the tropical Pacific, many of which represent threatened, endangered, or extinct species.
+The Pacific Center for Molecular Biodiversity (PCMB) is the primary cryopreservation facility for Pacific-wide biodiversity, and the only facility for actively vouchering genomic resources for all species in Hawaiʻi and across the Pacific.
+The PCMB collection includes more than 90,000 tissue and genomic samples from marine, terrestrial, and freshwater plants, animals, microbial communities throughout the tropical Pacific, many of which represent threatened, endangered, or extinct species.
 The center promotes and facilitates biodiversity research and conservation using modern genomic approaches to expand the knowledge and understanding of the natural and cultural history of Hawai‘i and the Pacific region broadly.
 The laboratory is an integral component of the Museum’s knowledge core and aims to enhance scientific and public understanding of biodiversity research, and foster stewardship and conservation of Hawaiian biological and cultural heritage.

-PCMB staff collaborate with scientific, educational, and cultural partners and programs throughout Hawaiʻi, including the University of Hawaiʻi, Hawaiʻi Department of Land and Natural Resources, Hawaiʻi Department of Agriculture, Pacific Rim Conservation, Maui Land and Pineapple, Mālama Learning Center, and United States Fish and Wildlife Services.
+PCMB staff and research affiliates collaborate with scientific, educational, and cultural partners and programs throughout Hawaiʻi, including the University of Hawaiʻi, Hawaiʻi Department of Land and Natural Resources, Hawaiʻi Department of Agriculture, Pacific Rim Conservation, Aloha Pu‘u Kukui, Mālama Learning Center, United States Department of Agriculture, and United States Fish and Wildlife Services.
 PCMB in conjunction with the Hawaii Biological Survey (HBS) plays a key role in research, documentation, and conservation of Hawaiian species.
-While the focus of the HBS is to provide a comprehensive database of all plants and animals in Hawaiʻi, PCMB aids and enhances this using molecular-based techniques to more fully identify and document Hawaiian biodiversity.
+The Hawaiʻi Barcode of Life aims to develop a DNA barcode for all species in Hawaiʻi to complement the extensive vouchered collections available for research at the museum.
+PCMB aids and enhances the more than 22 million natural history specimens by using molecular-based techniques to more fully identify and document Hawaiian biodiversity.

-In addition to serving as the primary biorepository of cryopreserved tissues, PCMB staff carry out a diverse array of investigations spanning wildlife forensics, conservation and population genetics of rare and endangered species, wildlife parentage studies, and evolutionary research.
-The Center uses molecular techniques to confirm the identity and origin of unknown species, employs DNA barcode-assisted taxonomy of plants and animals, and determines the diversity and origins of “canoe species” in relation to the migration of Polynesians to Hawaiʻi—an example of molecular bio-anthropology.
+In addition to serving as the primary biorepository of cryopreserved tissues, PCMB staff carry out a diverse array of studies spanning wildlife forensics, conservation and population genetics of rare and endangered species, biosecurity analysis, wildlife parentage studies, parasite and pathogen detection and identification, and evolutionary research.
+The Center uses modern genomics approaches to inform the identity and origin of unknown species, employs DNA barcode-assisted taxonomy of plants, animals, and microbes, and determines the diversity and origins of “canoe species” in relation to the migration of Polynesians to Hawaiʻi—an example of molecular bio-anthropology.
+PCMB leverages next generation sequencing approaches to assess biodiversity across habitats and to more fully understand the complex interactions that occur in diverse ecosystems.

 Be a Part of Our Story